-With the COVID-19 pandemic(at the time of writing) employers and companies are forced to work remotely and thus hire a lot of remote workers(at least for the time being).
+With the COVID-19 pandemic(at the time of writing), employers and companies are forced to work remotely and thus hire many remote workers(at least for the time being).
 With all your hands tied, you have no other option but to evolve and change your methods.
 Let’s face it, these learnings are going to be a lot helpful and are not just limited to pandemics and emergencies.

 Day 0 Before Day 1

-Also on day 0 i.e the day before the new employee joins, her team members should be well of the fact(and not just the manager).
-This is going to save a lot of time and make the onboarding program much smoother.
-And let’s face, informing the team members is going to save you a lot of new employee awkwardness we all face but never talk about it!
+Also, on day 0, i.e., the day before the new employee joins, her team members should be well (and not just the manager).
+It is going to save a lot of time and make the onboarding program much smoother.
+And let’s face it, informing the team members will save you a lot of new employee awkwardness we all face but never talk about it!

 Making Goals and Expectation Clear